What is a Conventional 97 Loan Program?

 Mortgage rates for the 3% down payment program are based on standard Fannie Mae rates, plus a slight rate increase.

-But these loans will come will come with rates only about a one-eighth to one-quarter of one percent higher than rates available to borrowers putting 5-10% down.
+But these loans will come with rates only about a one-eighth to one-quarter of one percent higher than rates available to borrowers putting 5-10% down.

 The fee or rate increase is minimal compared to the value added from earlier home buying.